LolSayna/CIARC/README.md

 The Operator Console, referred to as _Rift-Console_, implements a web application based on Quart, which provides an interface to visualize and control MELVIN in the satellite simulation.
-Moreover, it implements background tasks to monitor MELVIN and to retrieve data from it.
+Moreover, it implements background tasks to analyse data from MELVIN and complete given objectives.

 The driver software for MELVIN, referred to as _Melvonaut_, implements an async Python service, which continuously operates MELVIN towards the completion of its tasks.
-Moreover, it provides endpoints to retrieve the collected data to the Rift-Console.
+Moreover, it provides endpoints to retrieve the collected data to the Rift-Console in the limited communication windows.

 ## Requirements

-Melvonaut requires Python 3.12.
+Melvonaut requires Python 3.12 and expects a live connection to the CIARC API.

 Rift-Console requires Docker and Docker Compose.
 It is recommended to also provide a public domain name to run the application via TLS.
+A local development version of Rift-Console also exists without docker.

 ## Installation